-During Harley Week, Myrtle Beach is home to some of the biggest bike rallies in the country, such as the Myrtle Beach Bike Week and the Black Bike Week.
+During Harley Week, Myrtle Beach is home to some of the biggest bike rallies in the country, such as the Myrtle Beach Bike Week and the Black Bike Week, directly following.
 The events feature live music, parties, motorcycle racing, and exhibitions.
-This year’s event also marks the 81st anniversary of Myrtle Beach Bike Week.
+This year’s event also marks the 83rd anniversary of Myrtle Beach Bike Week.

 Some key facts about Harley Week:

 - Harley Week brings 350,000 to 400,000 visitors to Myrtle Beach every year.

 - In 2017, Harley Week attendance grew by an estimated 15 to 20 percent.

 - In 2018, attendance went up by 20 to 25 percent compared to the previous year.

 - Due to the increase in crime, there are often hundreds of police patrolling the event.
 In recent years, the event has had over 800 officers on duty.
 They come from all over the state and across the country.

 Unfortunately, this annual event leads to a spike in local crime levels in Myrtle Beach.
 A look at the data reveals:

 - In 2017, officers issued 160 tickets and 175 warnings in Myrtle Beach during Harley Week.